apache/nuttx/configs/arduino-due/README.txt

   1. It is not possible to use any of the SPI devices on the Shield unless a bit-bang SPI interface is used.
+This includes the touch controller a bit-bang SPI interface is used.
 This includes the touch controller and the SD card.
   2. UART0 cannot be used.
 USARTs on the COMM connector should be available.
   3. Parallel data is not contiguous in the PIO register